simonetravaglini/wiofeedback/README.md

 # wiofeedback
-Biofeedback sketch for WIO terminal
+Biofeedback sketch for WIO (arduino based) terminal

 The purpose of this project is to create a low cost device to track biofeedback signals.
 In this moment device is working with GSR (Galvanic Skin Response), in the future we can add HR (hear rate) and EMG.